Gricel-lee/Scheduling-Multi-robot-Missions-with-JointTasks/README.md

 # Scheduling Multi-robot Missions with JointTasks

 We present a work-in-progress on multi-robot allocation and scheduling of missions from high level specifications.
+Missions can include atomic tasks and compount tasks.
+Atomic tasks are single tasks that can be done by one or multiple robots, compound tasks are tasks that can be decomposed into atomic or composite tasks  [[1]](#1).

 ## Folder content